Walls, fill, drainage, soil, and water — everything before the first plant goes in

 French Drain

-Cross-section of the gravel column (behind every wall):
+Cross-section of the drain (behind every wall):

 Top-down detail of the drain column behind any wall section.
 Same 12 in width applies everywhere the drain runs.